Everyplay/js-developer-assignment/README.md

 # Instructions
 Return your answer as zip-file containing all the relevant files.

-There's no 'correct' answer for these assignments, but you should show your best skills.
+There's no single 'correct' answer for these assignments, but the goal is to allow you to demonstrate your JS skills.
 Elegant solutions gain extra points.

 # Backend assignment

-In the `backend` folder you can find a skeleton for a simple app.
-This assignment requires you to modify and add code as needed.
+In the `backend` folder you can find skeleton for a simple app.
+These assignments requires you to modify and add code as needed.
 You should also add test cases for each of the questions when you think that's appropriate.

 ### 1. Password saving